Celebrate Open Access Week 2022

 An introduction to Open Education Resources at SFU, filmed for Open Access Week 2020.

 SFU Library is a long-term partner and proud supporter of the Public Knowledge Project (PKP).
 Based at SFU, PKP develops open source tools for scholarly publishing and is best known for Open Journal Systems which is used by over 25,000 journals worldwide and is available in over 40 languages.
-For Open Access Week, PKP has pulled together a collection of climate-related open scholarship published using PKP’s open source publishing platforms.
-We invite you to explore these examples of open scholarship from around the world which contribute valuable knowledge to help tackle the crucial climate crisis.
+For more information about using PKP's open source software at SFU, contact our Digital Publishing team.

 Read more at Radical Access: the Scholarly Publishing Blog